Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 Believe it or not, there is something good about these widely hated wasps.

-However, these wasps can also be serious pests of fruit.
+However, these wasps can do extensive damage to fruit.

 Injuries from the Stings